argumentcomputer/lurk-beta/README.md

 - [Lurk Language Specification](https://github.com/lurk-lang/lurk/blob/master/spec/v0-1.md)

 Evaluation of Lurk expressions can be proved in zk-SNARKs, and this is its distinguishing feature.
-Lurk data is content-addressable, using SNARK-friendly Poseidon hashes (provided by [Neptune](https://github.com/neptune)) to construct compound data.
-In order to
+Lurk data is content-addressable, using SNARK-friendly Poseidon hashes (provided by [Neptune](https://github.com/filecoin-project/neptune)) to construct compound data.

 # Proofs